-Detailed information for second quarter 2017
+Detailed information for first quarter 2020

-Data release - September 22, 2017
+Data release - June 4, 2020

-The Architectural, Engineering and Related Service Price Index (AESPI) is a longitudinal survey that collects information on the prices of architectural, engineering and surveying and mapping services, on a quarterly basis.
-Architectural services are divided into two categories - Architecture and Landscape architecture.
-Surveying and mapping services are delineated in geophysical and non-geophysical categories.
+The Architectural, Engineering and Related Services Price Index (AESPI) is a longitudinal quarterly survey that collects information on the prices of architectural, engineering, and surveying and mapping services.
+Architectural services are divided into two categories, Architecture and Landscape Architecture.
+Survey and mapping services are delineated into geophysical and non-geophysical categories.

-This index is part of the Services Producer Price Index program (SPPI) at Statistics Canada.
+These indexes are a part of the Services Producer Price Index program (SPPI) at Statistics Canada.

 The SPPI program develops and produces price indexes for a number of business service categories.

-This initiative fills an important data gap in the area of economic statistics and has resulted in a more comprehensive set of service price indexes.
-These indexes allow Statistics Canada to produce more accurate estimates of real-value added (Gross Domestic Product) and changes in productivity.
+This initiative fills an important data gap in the area of economic statistics, has resulted in a more comprehensive set of service price indexes, and allows Statistics Canada to produce more accurate estimates of real-value added (Gross Domestic Product) and changes in productivity.

-Reference period: The time period for which the AESPI equals 100; currently this is the year 2013.
+Reference period: The time period for which the AESPI equals 100; currently this is the year 2018.

 - Prices and price indexes